Council planning committee throws out plans for 100 homes on Hucknall's Misk Hills

 “The applicant’s proposal to build 100 homes on this elevated greenbelt land will have a major impact on the landscape.

-Coun Dave Shaw (Ash Ind), who represents Hucknall West, called in the application for discussion and also spoke in the meeting to raise concerns.
+Coun Dave Shaw, who represents Hucknall West, called in the application for discussion and also spoke in the meeting to raise concerns.

 Advertisement